 Flexible Sick Time or COVID Days

-COVID-19 hasn’t gone away, and with COVID absences requiring at least five days at home, workers can go through their sick days in record time.
+COVID-19 hasn’t gone away completely and may have a resurgence.
+With COVID absences requiring at least five days at home, workers can go through their sick days in record time.
 For instance, an employee may have to leave work just to pick up a child from school who’s tested positive for COVID.

 “In some cases, companies are adding a little time that’s only for COVID,” Panall says.
 “It’s not extra time — it’s so they’re not getting killed on using their sick time when COVID keeps popping back up.”